VCP-dev/Unity-custom-camera-system/README.md

 - Will require cleaning up and editing for use in other projects
 - Camera only turns horizontally and not vertically
 - Also includes functionality for hue changes through panels
+- Includes functionality for making use of animator attached to sub-parent of camera object